Som14/Day-1-Assignment-PLP/README.md

 g.
 Maintenance: Provide ongoing support and improvements to the software after deployment.
 This includes fixing bugs, making enhancements, and adapting the software to new requirements.
 h.
 Retirement (Optional): Phase out the software when it is no longer needed or has been replaced by a new system.
 This includes data migration, system decommissioning, and user transition.

+Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.
 Appropriate Scenarios for Waterfall methodology: Well-Defined Projects and Large-Scale, Long-Term Projects.
 Examples: Developing software for a government agency where requirements are fixed by regulations and building an enterprise resource planning (ERP) system for a large corporation.
 Appropriate Scenarios Agile Methodology: Dynamic and Uncertain Projects and Small to Medium-Sized Projects.
 Example: Developing a startup's mobile app where market needs and customer feedback could lead to frequent changes and creating a web application for an e-commerce site where features need to be tested and adjusted based on user behavior.
 Comparison: